 |DClinDent Periodontics||MMedSci in Diagnostic Oral Pathology|

-- The University of Sheffield reserves the right to amend or remove scholarship funding without prior notification.
+- The University of Sheffield reserves the right to review and change scholarship provision.

-- You must commence your Masters programme at the University of Sheffield in September 2018.
+- You must commence your programme at the University of Sheffield in September 2020.

 - If you are selected for a merit scholarship and you fail to meet the conditions of your offer you will no longer be eligible to receive the award.

-- If you change your Masters programme during your studies your merit scholarship may be removed.
+- If you change your Masters programme during your studies your merit scholarship may be forfeited.

-- Part-time students will receive the full value of a one year of scholarship split pro-rata over the duration of an equivalent single full-time academic year.
+- Part-time students will receive the full value of the scholarship split pro-rata over the duration of the course.

 - The scholarship will be applied as a tuition fee discount only.